 2. Good Resume vs Bad Resume Layout - Long Tenure

-Below are good and bad resume examples that illustrate how distinguishing your career progression impacts your application.
+Below are good vs bad resume examples that illustrate how distinguishing your career progression impacts your application.

-Here's a good resume example from Executive Resume Writer Michelle Riklan, where the resume clearly shows the candidate's job growth from director to vice president:
+Here's a good resume example from Executive Resume Writer Michelle Riklan.
+The resume clearly shows the candidate's job growth from director to vice president:

 Now let's look at a bad resume example of job tenure.
 The resume below is for an applicant with 20 years of experience as an executive IT professional:

-This resume doesn't give the enough credit, showing one of the typical mistakes in bad resume examples.
+This example of a bad resume doesn't give the candidate enough credit, showing one of the typical mistakes in bad resume examples.
 The resume:

-- Deprive the recruiter of a way to make sense of the candidate's career acceleration
+- deprived the recruiter of a way to make sense of the candidate's career acceleration

-- The applicant is a subject matter expert and has numerous skills and certifications, but it's impossible for the recruiter to tell if the candidate gained those experience in the last 10 years or just last year.
+The applicant is a subject matter expert and has many skills and certifications.
+But it's impossible for the recruiter to tell if the candidate gained those experience in the last 10 years or just last year.

 3. Social Proof in Good and Bad Resume Examples

 For many job opportunities, social proof is an important element.